Or read it with a parent’s heart in mind.

 They take in third grade.

-I came home, read Ellie three books, left her room, had two big glasses of wine and sobbed.
+I came home, read Ellie three books, left her room, had two enormous glasses of wine, and sobbed.

 She said to me before getting on the bus yesterday, “can we just go to the grocery or snuggle in your bed?”